Before you sit down with an HVAC contractor to talk about your furnace, read up on what our pros and field editors think you need to know.

 Image Provided by Comstock

 By the DIY experts of The Family Handyman Magazine

 You might also like: TBD

 Don’t get burned by a bad house furnace

 New furnaces are more complex than ever with lots of new features, higher efficiencies and higher costs.
 Knowing what to ask an HVAC contractor is key to buying the right furnace for your home and getting a quality installation.

-We asked experienced TFH Field Editors—HVAC pros who do this for a living as well as fellow DIYers who have recently bought a furnace—for their top tips, warnings, lessons learned and best advice about buying a new forced-air furnace.
+We asked experienced TFH Field Editors—HVAC pros who do this for a living as well as fellow DIYers who have recently bought a house furnace—for their top tips, warnings, lessons learned, gas furnace prices and best advice about buying a new forced-air furnace.

 Dave Jones is a 35-year licensed professional engineer and a TFH Field Editor.
 He is the Engineering & Design Manager at Temperature Systems Inc. in Madison, WI, and has been involved in the design and construction of hundreds of HVAC projects across the United States, ranging from lake cabins to large research facilities.

 Don’t go with the lowest bidder “Service calls are twice as likely to be related to poor installation as to defective equipment.
 The guy with the lowest bid often makes the biggest mistakes.”

 Contractor markup makes a difference “The heating contractor actually pays about $300 to $500 more for a 95 percent house furnace than he does for a 90 percent furnace.
 So, if that added cost is passed through with little markup, you might be able to cost-justify it.
 If the contractor marks up the price a whole bunch, then you have no chance of making a payback in your lifetime.”